©Arlene R. Taylor PhD

 • Often learn most quickly by seeing (watching) how something is done

-What is the difference between a person having a visual sensory preference and being able to visualize?
-Some individuals who visualize easily also have a visual sensory preference.
-Others may visualize easily but have either an auditory or a kinesthetic sensory preference.
+What is the difference between a person having a visual sensory preference and being able to mentally picture something in their mind's eye?
+Some individuals with a visual sensory preference can do this quite easily.

 Having a visual sensory preference means that visual stimuli typically register more quickly in your brain than either auditory or kinesthetic sensory stimuli, although there might be specific situations when you are more aware of auditory (symphony program) or kinesthetic (eating Thanksgiving dinner) stimuli.